defmans7/n8n-nodes-html-tag-extract/README.md

 * Find all articles
 * List internal and external links separately
 * Implement better cleanup methods for the text content
-* Maybe include Markdown as an output format, but there's already a node for HTML to Markdown conversion
+* Maybe include Markdown as an output format, but there's already a community node for [HTML to Markdown conversion](https://www.npmjs.com/package/n8n-nodes-turndown-html-to-markdown)